 Lake County Squad that started in July 2014.
 Helping change the culture and mindset one group at a time.

-Affiliated, Non-Members Helping Veterans
+Non-Members Helping Veterans

 “Serving those who Served”

 The California Association of County Veterans Service Officers (CACVSO) is an organization of professional veterans advocates.
 In California, The County Veterans Service Officer plays a critical role in the veteran’s advocacy system and is often the initial contact in the community for veterans services.
-Through the County Veterans Service Officer, the CACVSO is commited to California Counties to provide a vital and efficient system of services and advocacy to veterans, their dependents and survivors.
+Through the County Veterans Service Officer, the CACVSO is committed to California Counties to provide a vital and efficient system of services and advocacy to veterans, their dependents and survivors.

 The Employment Development Department’s Workforce Services Branch provides a comprehensive range of employment and training services in partnership with state and local agencies and organizations through the America’s Job Center of California (AJCC), formerly known as One-Stop Career Centers.